2.15. Async runtime

 };

-// VM thread: kick off the op and hand the promise to script
+// VM thread: kick off the op and hand the future to script

 start_worker(ctx);

-// push the promise back to script as the call result, etc.
+// push the future back to script as the call result, etc.

 // Worker thread: do the work, then post the completion